 The Supreme Court of British Columbia not only dismissed the case and charges against Kyle, Carson and Wealthy Affiliate, they also awarded $130,000 to them.
 (Kyle, Carson and Wealthy Affiliate sent $65,000 of those dollars to the victims of MOBE who were scammed and ripped off) View the Court Order here.

-Read Kyle's take on the almost 3 year journey to prevailing against MOBE's accusations by clicking on the image above or by simply clicking here.
+Read Kyle's take on the almost 3 year journey to prevailing against MOBE's accusations by clicking here.

 Was Wealthy Affiliate Stagnant during the 3 years?